jremington/Arduino_GPS_Conversions/README.md

 To check accuracy and verify correction of MGRS symbols, I use and recommend this all in one online converter

 https://rcn.montana.edu/Resources/Converter.aspx

+The .h files should be placed in the same sketch folder as the Arduino program.